Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

 Reading the features from a GenBank file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 DnaFeaturesViewer plays nice with BioPython.
-As a result it is super easy to plot the content of a GenBank file:
+As a result it is super easy to plot the content of a Biopython record or directly a GenBank file:

 .. code:: python

     from dna_features_viewer import BiopythonTranslator
-    from Bio import SeqIO
-    record = SeqIO.read("example_sequence.gb", "genbank")
-    graphic_record = BiopythonTranslator().translate_record(record)
+    graphic_record = BiopythonTranslator().translate_record("my_sequence.gb")
     ax, _ = graphic_record.plot(figure_width=10)

 .. figure:: https://raw.githubusercontent.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer/master/examples/from_genbank.png